iameetshah/iameetshah.github.io/about.markdown

 I am a iOS Developer based in India, focused on developing robust code since 2014.
-I like to share posts with solutions related to issues faced during development apart from creating sample-projects
+I like to share posts with solutions related to issues faced during development with the help of sample-projects

 {% comment %}
 You can find the source code for Minima at GitHub: